vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 # Investigation
+##### The Picnic Basket: preplanning payback
-##### Fireside's List
+- Jerri's List
-- It is a list of 5 addresses and numerous codes.
+	- It is a list of 4 addresses and numerous codes.
 	- The addresses are targeted buildings.
 	- The codes are passwords for authenticators, allowing access to hidden emails and messages.
+- Andrew Scott's Map
+	- There's a map with 5 locations circled.
-- 4 of the addresses are legit.
+	- 3 of the addresses match up with Jerri's list.
 		- 2 are Fireside hideouts.
-1 is a Black Company Front.
 1 is a Fireside member's home.
-	- The fifth one is an innocent person's home.
+	- The other two are an innocent person's home and a building in construction.
+No clues can be found here, other than a lack of clues.

 # Showdown
 # Dangers